Academic Policies and Procedures

 The minimum satisfactory grade for undergraduate courses is "C" (2.00).
 Given the academic rigor of these courses, we strongly recommend that students only enroll if they have (1) a high school and college (if applicable) GPA of 2.00 or higher and (2) solid grades of "B" or higher in coursework from the field in which they hope to enroll.
 For example, a student with a cumulative GPA of 2.33 should not attempt a writing-intensive class if s/he does not have strong grades of "B" or higher in English courses or other writing-heavy subjects.
 Students who enroll in courses for which they do not have the appropriate skills and/or academic background accept full responsibility for completing the academic requirements of those courses.

 Visiting undergraduate students are held to a high academic standard and are dismissed academically if they earn one grade of "F" or two grades of "C-" or lower.
 Visiting students who earn grades of "C-" or lower - and who have not met the criteria for academic dismissal - should not expect to receive continued permission to enroll in classes in this status.

 Drop/Withdrawal from a Class

 Students are fully responsible for managing their enrollment and registration.
 Students who stop attending courses without officially dropping or withdrawing from them on their own receive failing grades in those courses.
-To drop or withdraw from a class as a visiting non-degree student within the drop/withdrawal periods, please email email@example.com Current deadlines for the add/drop period and for withdrawals from a class are listed on the Academic Calendar posted on the University Registrar's website.
+To drop or withdraw from a class as a visiting non-degree student within the drop/withdrawal periods, please email email@example.com or log into MyAccess.
+Current deadlines for the add/drop period and for withdrawals from a class are listed on the Academic Calendar posted on the University Registrar's website.